 - Compote is a topping originating from medieval Europe, made of fruit and sugar.
 Often spices or flavorings are also added in such as vanilla, lemon juice, cinnamon, cloves etc. The ingredients are cooked together and it can be served warm or cold.

 - Sugar.
-Granulated sugar, brown sugar or can also use maple syrup.
+Granulated sugar, brown sugar or you can also use maple syrup or honey.

 It is a simple process and only takes minutes.

 - Combine half of your berries, all the sugar and water in a medium saucepan over medium heat on the stovetop and stir for about 10 minutes or until the berries begin to burst.

 - Add in remaining berries and simmer for another 8-10 minutes.
 (If you are adding in any flavor add ins, do it now).
 See below for flavor variations.
 For a thinner compote, use the back of your spoon to smash more of the berries.

 - Cook until the syrup coats the spoon, it will thicken slightly.The sauce will thicken as it cools.

 Place the cooled blueberry compote in a freezer safe, air tight container.
 Allow a little space for expansion and freeze for 2-3 months.

 The compote will last for up to a week if stored in an airtight container in the fridge.
 Place in the freezer if you need it to last longer.